 Photography must express what words cannot express.
-Photography is not journalism or literature.
 Photography is a silent art that grows strong in silence.
-The photographer does not speak, the photographer only points out.
+The photographer does not speak; the photographer only points out.
 Pointing out is to isolate and delimit the world.
 Photography is the fragmentary art par excellence.
-We do not see the world as it is but as we are.
+We do not see the world as it is, but as we are.
 A photograph that is defined beforehand is a dead photograph.
 A living photograph is one that is created and actualized by gaze.

-Art is like a seismogram that measures the seizures of the social.
+Art records the seizures of the social.
 We must account for the events of our time.
 Photographing the archive, resampling its documents for a stab in the unconscious.
 Doing an archeology of the present.
-Exploring the photographic dimension of movement, where overlays, sparkles and unexpected analogies appear.
-Marginal elements emerge as psychoanalytic interferences.
-Contiguities that generate metaphors: images of images in a double detachment from the real.
+Exploring the photographic dimension of movement, where overlays, sparkles, and unexpected analogies appear.
+Marginal elements emerge as untimely interferences, contiguities that generate metaphors: images of images in a double detachment from the real.
 We are in the maelstrom of memory; in the hyperreal realm of simulacra.
 We see the phantasmagoria of a managed world, the dreams of instrumental reason.
 In the era of emptiness, mass disinformation becomes ubiquitous.
 Is this the real?
 Then, the artistic practice produces a paradox: the aesthetic paroxysm leads us to self-awareness.